-Given our recent work with Coverzone and their 2018 business and consumer brochure we thought we would have a look back at an article we put together on the importance of a well-considered and designed brochure.
+Given our recent work with Coverzone and their B2B and B2C brochures.
+We thought we would have a look back at an article, we put together on the importance of well-considered and designed brochures.

 Brochures that are designed and produced well, are one of the most important marketing tools for your business.
 A company brochure is just as vital to your business as your most basic marketing tool – your business card.

 We like to highlight Coverzone as a client for the purpose of this article.
 Coverzone really see the value in their brochure, they consider the process at great length and employ countless professionals to execute a well thought out strategy.
 They are hands-on and were involved in every element of the project.
 This allowed us all to deliver a final product we can all stand proudly alongside.
 Your brochure is an ideal opportunity to create a lasting impression.
 Make sure that it is a good one.

 Sells the credibility and capability of your company to establish trust with your prospective customers.
-A corporate brochure enables you to project your credentials in a positive way and outlines the benefits to anyone using your company.
+This brochure enables you to project your credentials in a positive way.
+By detailing the benefits to everyone using your company.
 It should highlight your strengths and deal with any queries that a prospective client may have.
 It should leave your prospect with a lasting impression of your company and a desire to know more about you.

 A sales brochure sells the benefits your prospective customers will experience if they choose your product.
 A sales brochure provides a focus on a single product or range of products.
 It ‘shows and tells’ your prospective customer why they need it.
 It also shows the benefits they will have in purchasing your product rather than that of the competition.
 It should leave your prospect with a lasting positive impression of your product and a desire to buy.